yogeshhegde/processor-sdk-doc/source/linux/Foundational_Components/_OpenCV.rst

 To meet the requirements of real-time processing of images and video OpenCV functions were optimized.

-More-ever, TI’s OpenCV implementation of hybrid ARM-DSP devices (AM57X, K2E, K2H, K2L, K2G) provides very efficient implementation of OpenCV function where signal-processing-rich algorithms are processed by DSP while the ARM processes all other algorithms, controls and manages the
+More-ever, TI's OpenCV implementation of hybrid ARM-DSP devices (AM57X, K2E, K2H, K2L, K2G) provides very efficient implementation of OpenCV function where signal-processing-rich algorithms are processed by DSP while the ARM processes all other algorithms, controls and manages the